hermeticMind/hermeticMind.github.io/src/Markdown/constructionOfSigils.md

 # Technical Paper Regarding the Construction of Sigils

 While historically the different types of sigils are well known, its construction is sometimes missing.
-Here we present a collection of different types of sigil and different possible methods for constructing them.
+Thus, we present a collection of different types of sigils and different possible methods for constructing them.

 ## History of Sigils